lwilletts/mpvc/README.md

 ```
 - mpvc executes faster ~4x faster when using dash syslinked to /bin/sh instead
 of bash.
 Another faster alternative is mksh.
-- mpvc should be fully POSIX compliant, meaning it should run on any unix-like
+- mpvc should be fully POSIX compliant, meaning it should run on any UNIX-like
 variant.
-Please report an issue if you experience
+Please report an issue if you experience trouble.
-trouble.

 ## Limitations